AdobeDocs/analytics.en/help/admin/user-management2/user-management.md

 >[!IMPORTANT]
 >
->User and product management has moved to the [Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html).
+>User and product management has moved to the [Adobe Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html).
 Adobe will notify you when it is your time to migrate users.

 ## Help Resources for Admin Console Administrators {#section_C13BBB89E4F248F193358BB3A59DD502}